DaviesCentreInformatics/Angus_Brahman_Iso-Seq/README.md

 ## The scripts to analyse RNAseq data are listed in folder RNAseq_R.

 * 1_RNAseq_DEG_Alltissues.Rmd
-*Calcualte the DEG for previous all tissue data and check the concordance with current data.*
+*Calculate the DEG for previous all tissue data and check the concordance with current data.*

 * 2_RNAseq_feature_count_gene.Rmd
 *Call genes using featurecount.*